Whistleblower Policy

 This Policy applies to everyone who works for Roundabout Canberra, including:

-3. all current and former apprentices, trainees, students gaining work experience and volunteers
+c) all current and former apprentices, trainees, students gaining work experience and volunteers; and

-4. a relative, dependent, or spouse of an individual identified in (a) to (c) above.
+d) any relative, dependent, or spouse of an individual identified in (a) to (c) above, each of the above being an “Eligible Whistleblower” under this policy.

 Policy